hesta/decision_tree/README.md

 decision_tree
 =============

-decision tree implemented in the AI class
+decision tree algorithm implemented in the AI class; tested on the IBM TGMC Watson Edition dataset.